The KSW Blog

 • Bifidobacterium bifidum: Helps control candida growth and promotes a balanced gut flora.

-• Lactobacillus rhamnosus: Supports the immune system and inhibits candida colonization.
+• Lactobacillus rhamnosus: Supports the immune system and inhibits Candida colonization.

-• Lactobacillus plantarum: Produces hydrogen peroxide, which can limit candida growth.
+• Lactobacillus plantarum: Produces hydrogen peroxide, which can limit Candida growth.

-• Bifidobacterium longum: Enhances the gut barrier function, reducing candida’s ability to enter the bloodstream.
+• Bifidobacterium longum: Enhances the gut barrier function, reducing Candida’s ability to enter the bloodstream.

-• Lactobacillus casei: Supports a balanced gut environment and may inhibit candida growth.
+• Lactobacillus casei: Supports a balanced gut environment and may inhibit Candida growth.

-• Streptococcus thermophilus: Produces lactic acid, creating an unfriendly environment for candida.
+• Streptococcus thermophilus: Produces lactic acid, creating an unfriendly environment for Candida.

-• Bifidobacterium breve: Helps maintain gut health and balance, reducing candida’s impact.
+• Bifidobacterium breve: Helps maintain gut health and balance, reducing Candida’s impact.

-• Lactobacillus salivarius: Produces antimicrobial substances that can target candida.
+• Lactobacillus salivarius: Produces antimicrobial substances that can target Candida.

 #6 Practice Stress Management